ibm-cloud-docs/vpc/snapshots_vpc_create.md

 Using the UI, CLI, or API, you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that is attached to a virtual server instance.
 You can create a snapshot of a boot or data volume.
 {:shortdesc}

-This beta feature is available only to accounts with special approval.
+Snapshots for VPC is available only to accounts with special approval to preview this beta feature.
 {:beta}

 ## Create a snapshot by using the UI